 I was with Bluehost.com for 12 years without any issues, but as soon as my blog started really taking off I had a ton of problems keeping my site up.

 I finally switched to SiteGround.com and haven’t looked back!
 It’s the same price and their service is phenomenal.

 Is Siteground Better Than Bluehost?

-Bluehost recently underwent a major shift in the way that do business and as a result the service has gone down in a big way.
+Bluehost recently underwent a major shift in the way they do business and as a result, the service has gone down in a big way.

 No matter where you are in your blogging journey, if you want to gain page views, and make real money from your blog, then you really need to look into switching your hosting service.

 I now have all 8 of my site with Siteground (they aren’t all actually mine, most are hosted for friends and family!) and I have had zero issues!